Rhyd-Lewis/GCol/docs/performance/Performance.rst

     Ending backtracking at iteration 34324898 - optimal solution achieved.

-In the above example, the default optimization algorithm (backtracking) has been used.
-We can do similar things with the other optimization
+In the above example, the initial solution has used 13 colors.
+The backtracking algorithm (``opt_alg=1``) has been used to reduce the number of colors, eventually finding an optimal solution.
+We can do similar things with the other optimization algorithms while controlling their number of iterations:
-algorithms:

 .. code:: ipython3